ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_setup.md

 **NOTE**: In order to check which packages are installed, please check this link out. [install_ros_kinetic.sh](https://raw.githubusercontent.com/ROBOTIS-GIT/robotis_tools/master/install_ros_kinetic.sh)
 {: .notice--info}

-If you prefer manual installation, please following the link below.
+If you prefer manual installation, please follow the link below.

 - [Manual installation of ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)

 ## [Install ROS Packages](#install-ros-packages)
-Install dependent packages for OpenMANIPULATOR.
-Run the following command in a terminal window.
+Install dependent packages for OpenMANIPULATOR-X. Run the following commands in a terminal window.

 **NOTE**: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is `Ctrl`+`Alt`+`t`.
 {: .notice--info}